 They’re superbly useful in several dimensions: as living weed-whackers, garbage disposals, sources of manure, and milk and cheese producers.
-(The last requires husbandry, which did lower its score—I consider the breeding of animals a bit above-and-beyond what most people are prepared to sign up for.)
+(The last requires husbandry, which did lower its score—I consider the breeding of animals a bit above-and-beyond what most people sign up for.)

 Goats are super-duper cute and have strong personalities.
 They scream like weird humans.
-They parkour off of other goats.
+And they parkour off of other goats.
 They have rectangular pupils.
-They’re always asking you funny questions like “wouldst thou like the taste of butter?”
+They’re always asking you funny questions like “Wouldst thou like the taste of butter?”
 As herd animals, they’re naturally attention-seeking and gregarious.
 They like humans and don’t mind being petted, picked-up, and handled.

-Small-sized breeds like pygmys and Nigerian Dwarfs never get larger than a medium-size dog.
-Their space needs are very conservative at fifty square feet per adult, yet they still manage to create enough milk to feed a human family.
+Small breeds like pygmies and Nigerian Dwarfs never get larger than a medium-size dog.
+Their space needs are conservative at fifty square feet, yet they still manage to create enough milk to feed a family.
 Truly, goats are an incredible example of harmonious domestication.